usdoj-crt/beta-ada/_pages/law-and-regs/ada.md

 <p class="margin-left-8"> (2) Publication of plan</p>
 <p class="margin-left-8">The Attorney General shall publish the plan referred to in paragraph (1) for public comment in accordance with subchapter II of chapter 5 of title 5 (commonly known as the Administrative Procedure Act).</p>
 <p class="margin-left-4"> <a name="12206b" id="12206b"></a>(b) Agency and public assistance</p>
-<p class="margin-left-4">The Attorney General may obtain the assistance of other Federal agencies in carrying out subsection (a) of this section, including the National Council on Disability, the President's Committee on Employment of People with Disabilities, the Small Business Administration, and the Department of Commerce.</p>
+<p class="margin-left-4">The Attorney General may obtain the assistance of other Federal agencies in carrying out subsection (a), including the National Council on Disability, the President's Committee on Employment of People with Disabilities, the Small Business Administration, and the Department of Commerce.</p>
 <p class="margin-left-4"> <a name="12206c" id="12206c"></a>(c) Implementation</p>
 <p class="margin-left-8"> (1) Rendering assistance</p>
 <p class="margin-left-8">Each Federal agency that has responsibility under paragraph (2) for implementing this chapter may render technical assistance to individuals and institutions that have rights or duties under the respective subchapter or subchapters of this chapter for which such agency has responsibility.</p>
 <p class="margin-left-8"> (2) Implementation of subchapters</p>
 <p class="margin-left-12"> (A) Subchapter I</p>
-<p class="margin-left-12">The Equal Employment Opportunity Commission and the Attorney General shall implement the plan for assistance developed under subsection (a) of this section, for subchapter I of this chapter.</p>
+<p class="margin-left-12">The Equal Employment Opportunity Commission and the Attorney General shall implement the plan for assistance developed under subsection (a) of this section, for subchapter I.</p>
 <p class="margin-left-12">(B) Subchapter II</p>
 <p class="margin-left-16"> (i) Part A</p>
-<p class="margin-left-16">The Attorney General shall implement such plan for assistance for part A of subchapter II of this chapter.</p>
+<p class="margin-left-16">The Attorney General shall implement such plan for assistance for part A of subchapter II.</p>
 <p class="margin-left-16"> (ii) Part B</p>
-<p class="margin-left-16">The Secretary of Transportation shall implement such plan for assistance for part B of subchapter II of this chapter.</p>
+<p class="margin-left-16">The Secretary of Transportation shall implement such plan for assistance for part B of subchapter II.</p>
 <p class="margin-left-12"> (C) Subchapter III</p>
 <p class="margin-left-12">The Attorney General, in coordination with the Secretary of Transportation and the Chair of the Architectural Transportation Barriers Compliance Board, shall implement such plan for assistance for subchapter III of this chapter, except for section 12184 of this title, the plan for assistance for which shall be implemented by the Secretary of Transportation.</p>
 <p class="margin-left-12"> (D) Title IV</p>
 <p class="margin-left-12">The Chairman of the Federal Communications Commission, in coordination with the Attorney General, shall implement such plan for assistance for title IV.</p>
 <p class="margin-left-8"> (3) Technical assistance manuals</p>
-<p class="margin-left-8">Each Federal agency that has responsibility under paragraph (2) for implementing this chapter shall, as part of its implementation responsibilities, ensure the availability and provision of appropriate technical assistance manuals to individuals or entities with rights or duties under this chapter no later than six months after applicable final regulations are published under subchapters I, II, and III of this chapter and title IV.</p>
+<p class="margin-left-8">Each Federal agency that has responsibility under paragraph (2) for implementing this chapter shall, as part of its implementation responsibilities, ensure the availability and provision of appropriate technical assistance manuals to individuals or entities with rights or duties under this chapter no later than six months after applicable final regulations are published under subchapters I, II, and III and title IV.</p>
 <p class="margin-left-4"> <a name="12206d" id="12206d"></a>(d) Grants and contracts</p>
 <p class="margin-left-8"> (1) In general</p>
 <p class="margin-left-8">Each Federal agency that has responsibility under subsection  (c) (2) of this section for implementing this chapter may make grants or award contracts to effectuate the purposes of this section, subject to the availability of appropriations.
 Such grants and contracts may be awarded to individuals, institutions not organized for profit and no part of the net earnings of which inures to the benefit of any private shareholder or individual (including educational institutions), and associations representing individuals who have rights or duties under this chapter.
 Contracts may be awarded to entities organized for profit, but such entities may not be the recipients or grants described in this paragraph.</p>